clappr/clappr/README.md

 PS4 Browser    | ✔ | ✔ | ✘ |  ? | ![rtmp](http://flv.io/external3.png) | ![rtmp](http://flv.io/external3.png) | ✘ | ✔

 ![rtmp](http://flv.io/external3.png) means that the support is made by an external plugin.

+## CDN

+You can use the latest published version at `https://cdn.jsdelivr.net/clappr/latest/clappr.min.js`

 ## External Plugins